-In 2005, Dr. Virro, a Toronto-area Obstetrician, keenly watched as the United States developed its plan for a National Public Cord Blood Program.
+In 2005, Dr. Virro, a Toronto-area Obstetrician, and his wife Jane Virro keenly watched as the United States developed its plan for a National Public Cord Blood Program.
 George W. Bush was in power at that time and, in his efforts to curtail the use of embryonic stem cells, had turned his attention to umbilical cord blood stem cells as an alternative therapy.
-In 2004 he commissioned the Institute of Medicine, IOM, to prepare a report for congress that outlined its recommendations for a US public cord blood banking system.
 At the same time, Canadian Hematologists attending a Toronto conference were strongly supporting the need for a public banking system in Canada.
 It came quickly apparent that few Canadian politicians had knowledge of cord blood stem cells let alone plans to develop a national public system.

-It is simple – the more money we can raise, the more samples we can accept and the more lives we can save.
+It is simple – the more samples we can accept and the more lives we can save.